-On a good day cloud base is oftenl around 1000m above launch, between 3000-4000m, the main valley wind can be moderate at times and a soarable Southerly biased flow throughout lower pasrt of the valley.
+On a good day cloud base is often around 1000m above launch, between 3000-4000m.
+The main valley wind can be moderate at times with a soarable Southerly biased flow throughout lower parts of the valley.
 There are many into wind slopes lower down to soar and soak up the panorama after flying around some of the most impressive landscapes in Europe.

 Expect thermal strength at this time of year to be moderate (3-5+m/s) but mainly manageable.
-This can vary with the weather conditions & wind direction on the day.
+This can vary with the weather conditions & wind direction of the day.
 Soaring the lower valley breeze from one of the lower launch sites is also possible on good days.
 This is a great way to end a sometimes full-on day.
 As gone are the strong climbs, replaced by restitution.
-Smooth, soft & wide thermals.
-This is the time pilots get a chance to slow down, relax and enjoy being close in to the Sasso Lungo walls.
+Smooth soft wide thermals allow pilots a chance to slow down, relax and enjoy being close in to the Sasso Lungo walls.

 These weeks are only for pilots with solid alpine XC experience and who want some exceptional flying to finish off the season.

 Please note: Our Dolomites XC Tours are NOT XC courses.
 It is NOT an appropriate place to learn the fundamentals of Alpine flying, so very minimum theory will be explained.

 The area and aerology here is complex and we expect pilots to understand the concepts of Alpine flying to a good level before enrolling.
 These concepts can be found on our XC courses in Bassano & Greifenburg.
 We now ask that pilots wishing to fly here with us should be known to us via our XC courses or have a strong CV of Alpine flying.
 Thanks.